 Day 6Bryce Canyon National Park–Zion National Park–Page

-Today, descend into half-mile-deep [FP] ZION NATIONAL PARK.
+Today, descend into half-mile-deep ZION NATIONAL PARK.
 “Zion” means a place of peace and refuge.
 Enjoy the colorful sandstone walls that rise thousands of feet above the lush greenery of the canyon floor.
-Afterward, head east into Page on the shores of Lake Powell and CRUISE the waters of America’s second-largest man-made reservoir.
+Afterward, head east into Page and CRUISE the waters of Lake Powell, America’s second-largest man-made reservoir.

 Day 8Williams.
 Excursion into Grand Canyon National Park